 Section 10.6.
 Preceptor Pay.
-Any time a member must perform the duties of Paramedic Preceptor, the member shall be compensated for two (2) hours of pay at time and one half (1-1/2) of his regular rate of pay.
-In order to perform as a Preceptor, the member must have a minimum of three (3) years as a Wilmette Fire Department Paramedic.
+Any time a Firefighter/Paramedic must perform the duties of Paramedic Preceptor, the Firefighter/Paramedic shall be compensated at their regular rate of pay plus a pay differential, provided in the table below, on an hour for hour basis.
+In order to perform as a Preceptor, the Firefighter/Paramedic must have a minimum of three (3) years as a Wilmette Fire Department Paramedic.